-The goals of this program are to prepare students for employment in the marine industry.
+The intent of the Marine Technology program is to prepare individuals for entry-level technician opportunities in the water craft industry.

 - Certificate in Marine Technology

-- Associate of Applied Arts in Marine Technology
+Associate of Applied Science degree in Marine Technology